Bru-marques/finance_manager_app/README.md

 ## Features

 - Table with personal finance data with name, amount, category and date.
-- Summary cards with incomes, outcomes and total.
+- Summary cards with incomes, outcomes and balance.
-- Button that Create a new transaction using a beautiful modal.
+- New transaction modal.

 ## Technologies